 Let the power of gratitude help you get through the workday.
 How?
 It's simple:

 Tell someone that you appreciate what they did.
 Don't fake it, people see right through fake appreciation.
 Choose something your co-worker did that you really are grateful for.

 People appreciate it when their efforts are recognized.
 The end result is a win for everyone: you feel good and so do they.
 Be generous with your appreciation and you'll build stronger work relationships too..

 You won’t always like everyone you work with, and they won’t always like you - but treat them professionally anyway.

-If you don't, it increases the tensions between the two of you -- and that makes your time at work more miserable.
-Be courteous and respectful.
+If you don't treat them professionally, the tension between the two of you will continue to rise.
+As tension rises, your misery quotient increases.
+The deterioration in that working relationship will make your time on the job more miserable.
+In the end, it's better to be courteous and respectful even when you don't feel like it.
 Not only is it the right thing to do, but it will also make your job easier.

-What do you do to make a bad job more tolerable?
+What do you do to make a bad job better?
 Email me at anita (@) simplelife365.com and let me know.